On the power of conditional independence testing under model-X: The most powerful CRT against point alternatives

-Theorem~\ref{prop:crt-optimality} and Corollary~\ref{cor:crt-optinality} state that the most powerful test against a point alternative is the CRT based on the test statistic defined as the measuring how well the data $(\srx, \sry, \srz)$ fit the distribution $\bar{\mathcal L}(\pry|\prx,\prz)$.
+Theorem~\ref{prop:crt-optimality} and Corollary~\ref{cor:crt-optimality} imply that the most powerful CRT against a point alternative is based on the test statistic defined as the measuring how well the data $(\srx, \sry, \srz)$ fit the distribution $\bar{\mathcal L}(\pry|\prx,\prz)$.
 For example, if

 then the optimal test rejects for small values of $\|\sry - \srx \beta - \srz \gamma \|^2$.
 In Section~\ref{sec:knockoffs}, we establish an analogous optimality statement for MX knockoffs as well.
 Since the optimal test depends on the alternative distribution $\bar{\mathcal L}(\pry|\prx,\prz)$, CRT and MX knockoffs implementations usually employ a machine learning step to search through the composite alternative (not unlike a likelihood ratio test) for a good approximation $\widehat f_{\pry|\prx,\prz}$.
 These approximate models are then summarized in various ways to define a test statistic $T$.
-There is no consensus yet on the best test statistic to use, with some authors \cite{CetL16, SetC17, SetS19} using combinations of fitted coefficients $\widehat \beta$ and others \cite{Tansey2018, Bates2020} using loss-based test statistics.
+There is no consensus yet on the best test statistic to use, with some authors \cite{CetL16, SetC17, SetS19} using combinations of fitted coefficients $\widehat \beta$ and others \cite{Tansey2018, Bates2020} using likelihood-based test statistics.
 The above optimality results align more closely with the latter strategy.
-Loss-based test statistics also have the advantage of avoiding ad hoc combination rules for $\widehat \beta \in \mathbb R^d$ when $d > 1$.
-It remains to be seen whether loss-based or coefficient-based test statistics yield greater power in practice, but a thorough empirical comparison is beyond the scope of this work.
+Theorem~\ref{prop:crt-optimality} has inspired an extension of the CRT to the sequential setting using a likelihood-based test statistic, accompanied by a similar optimality result~\cite{Grunwald2022}.
+Likelihood-based test statistics also have the advantage of avoiding ad hoc combination rules for $\widehat \beta \in \mathbb R^d$ when $d > 1$.
+It remains to be seen whether likelihood-based or coefficient-based test statistics yield greater power in practice, but a thorough empirical comparison is beyond the scope of this work.
 For now, it suffices to note that, despite its simplicity, this is the first such power optimality result in the CRT literature.

 \paragraph*{} Intuitively, the results of this section suggest that the more successful $\widehat f_{\pry|\prx,\prz}$ is at approximating the true alternative $f_{\pry|\prx,\prz}$, the more powerful the corresponding CRT will be.
 We make this relationship precise in an asymptotic setting in Section~\ref{sec:asymptotic-power}.
-Before examining the asymptotic power of the CRT, we establish in the next section that asymptotic Type-I error control can be obtained under a weaker form of the MX assumption.
+We prepare for these results in the next section by exploring an easier-to-analyze asymptotic equivalent to the CRT.